-Although glutathione plays an important role in the body as an antioxidant, supplementing with glutathione has not been shown to slow aging or help with conditions associated with reduced levels of glutathione, such as cancer, cataracts, HIV infection, and diabetes (although there may be a modest benefit among older people with type 2 diabetes).
+Although glutathione plays an important role in the body as an antioxidant, supplementing with glutathione has not been shown to slow aging or benefit most people with conditions associated with reduced levels of glutathione, such as cancer, cataracts, HIV infection, and diabetes (although there may be a modest benefit among older people with type 2 diabetes).
 Glutathione has become popular for skin lightening, but there is only limited and conflicting evidence to support this use.

 Levels of glutathione in the brain appear to be lower in people with Alzheimer's disease, but it is unknown if glutathione supplements are beneficial.

 Tests have shown that some "glutathione" supplements contain little glutathione, less glutathione than listed, and/or are contaminated with lead.